gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 </details>

+#### taso head

-taso can also be the head of a phrase:
+taso can also be the head of a phrase, used as a normal content word:

 <details><summary> taso li pona. </summary>